efornara/jbit/doc/jbdoc/intro.md

 introduction to IO requests, a fairly complete treatment of images and an introduction to sprites.

+### modules

+At the moment, just a short description of the Paint module.

 ### ioref

 A short description of the registers and requests of the IO chip.
 It is terse